t04glovern/selfie2anime-tutorial/.blog/README.md

 ![Google AI Platform Notebook Customize](img/selfie2anime-google-ai-notebooks-create-02.png)

-When customizing the notebook also make sure that the checkbox for **Installing NVIDIA GPU Drivers** is checked.
+When customising the notebook also make sure that the checkbox for **Installing NVIDIA GPU Drivers** is checked.

 Once the notebook is ready, you can open up the instance by clicking `Open JupyterLab`.